SPARQL-Anything/showcase-propbank/README.md

-# Building a knowledge graph of frames defined within the context of the the PropBank project
+# Building a knowledge graph of PropBank frames

 In what follows, `fx` refers to the following command
 ```